canonical/checkbox/checkbox-ng/docs/manpages/plainbox-run.rst

     carries quite a few legacy constructs that are only retained for compatibility with other internal tools.
 If you want generic processing look for JSON instead.

-    Still, it is important as it is the basis for the quite-useful HTML report.

-    It depends on the python3-lxml package.

     Selecting Exporter Options
     ^^^^^^^^^^^^^^^^^^^^^^^^^^